 It also doesn't help that one of their own gives up many names and locations under duress, resulting in multiple cells being eliminated.
 Once the world governments start cracking down on suspected Resistance sites in order to please their Taelon Companions, the numbers start going down.

-Falling Skies: This is the entire premise.
+This is the entire premise of Falling Skies.
 And it's not only the humans-some of the Skitters are resisting as well.